 Oil spills are the most visible and perhaps most hazardous of all the environmental risks associated with the offshore oil industry.
 Oil can enter the ocean from drilling platforms, tankers, or floating production, storage and offloading vessels (FPSOs) – large vessels anchored near the drilling platform which process and store oil until it is shipped to land.
 Spills may occur for a variety of reasons, including equipment failure, human error, tank ruptures, and tanker accidents.
 The harsh and often unpredictable weather conditions of the North Atlantic may increase the likelihood of accidents at sea or of spills during the transfer of oil from FPSOs to shuttle tankers.

 Newfoundland and Labrador's offshore industry experienced its largest spill on 21 November 2004 when mechanical failures caused 1,000 barrels of crude oil (165,000 litres) to flow into the ocean from Petro Canada's Terra Nova FPSO.
-Although spills of this volume are rare, smaller spills have occurred at all three of the province's active oilfields in recent years.
+Although spills of this volume are rare, smaller spills have occurred at three of the province's active oilfields in recent years.
 Husky Energy, for example, reported 30 barrels of crude oil (4,470 litres) spilled into the ocean from the White Rose FPSO on 9 September 2008, while 300 litres of crude oil spilled from the Hibernia platform on 29 January 2006.

 Oil spills can severely damage the maritime ecosystem.
 Most types of oil are less dense than water and therefore float to the surface.
 Wind and waves spread oil into a large, thin layer and can transport it to coastal areas.
 Seabirds are among the animals most affected by oil spills because they spend much time on the water's surface.
 Oil can quickly penetrate a bird's feathers and significantly decrease its ability to stay warm, dry, and afloat in the harsh environment of the North Atlantic.
 Birds may also ingest oil as they clean their feathers or eat prey that has come into contact with oil.

-Oiled birds have been washing up on the island's beaches for decades and scientists estimate an average of 300,000 seabirds die each year due to oiling off the coast of Newfoundland and Labrador.
+Oiled birds have been washing up on the island's beaches for decades and scientists estimate an average of 300,000 seabirds die each year due to oil pollution off the coast of Newfoundland and Labrador.
 Most oil that comes into contact with birds is not from the province's oilfields, but rather from large trans-Atlantic tankers and other vessels that use popular international shipping routes located near Newfoundland and on the Grand Banks; these areas provide important habitat for many seabird species vulnerable to oil pollution.
-In 1994, Environment Canada recognized the south coast of Newfoundland as an extremely high oiling risk zone for seabirds.
+In 1994, Environment Canada recognized the south coast of Newfoundland as an extremely high risk zone for seabirds.